Evalle/dockerfiles/virtualbox/README.md

 2)

-Also if you run docker as regular user (e.g. $ sudo docker ...) you need to allow local:root to access local X server:
+Also, if you run docker as a regular user (e.g. $ sudo docker ...) you need to allow local:root to access local X server:

 ```
 xhost local:root
 ```

+To run:

 To test: